 2.1.5.4.2 Detergent can be added at a pre-set and controlled rate when using foamers or pressure washers for SE cleaning.
 Therefore, these methods are preferred over hand washing, which cannot regulate the amount of detergent used.

 Table 2-1.
-Wash Interval Based or n Corrosion Severity Zones ------------------- --------------- ---------- ------------- ---------- -------
+Wash Interval Based on Corrosion Severity Zones Table 2-1.
+Wash Interval Based on Corrosion Severity Zones -- ------------------- ---